 Railcare’s locomotive workshop in Långsele has started a collaboration with Grenland Rail to upgrade eight class 1144 locomotives, formerly in service with the Austrian ÖBB, for use in freight traffic in both Sweden and Norway:

-Finally, modern on-board systems are installed.
+Finally, modern onboard systems are installed.
 Four of the locomotives will have ATC (Automatic Train Control), while the other four will be equipped with the European safety system ETCS.
 All locomotives will also have radio control.
-Railcare is responsible for the entire process – from design and integration to handling approval at the ERA (European Railway Authority).
+Railcare is responsible for the entire process—from design and integration to handling approval at the ERA (European Railway Authority).

 ‘By adapting the locomotives for the Scandinavian market, where winter climate and high demands on reliability are standard, a circle is closed between the history of the 1144 locomotive and its future role on the Nordic tracks,’ says Patrik Söderholm, Operations Manager at Railcare Lokverkstad.

 Railcolor: The four-axle class 1144 locomotive was manufactured in Austria from the late 1970s until the mid-1990s.
-The machines of this contract (1144 003, 010, 018, 019, 020, 023, 024, 045) have been in use in Austria until 2023 and were actually selected to be scrapped in Romania.
+The machines of this contract (1144 003, 010, 018, 019, 020, 023, 024, 045) have been used in Austria until 2023 and were selected to be scrapped in Romania.
 At the last minute, the locomotives managed to escape the cutting torch.

 The plan is to repaint them in blue and red, similar to Grenland’s EL15 design.